Burns club: Dalry Burns Club

 Dalry Burns Club, established in 1825 at Montgomerie's Inn in Courthill Street, now the 'Turf Inn', has one of the longest, continuous record of Burns Suppers - surpassed only by Greenock.
 Other Burns Clubs were established at an earlier date, but none can match Dalry's unbroken record of annual celebration of the life and works of Robert Burns.
 The club is 'Number 35' on the role of the Robert Burns World Federation, which was not established until 1884.

 United Burns Club of Dunfermline

-The 'Haggis Club' first Burns Club in Dunfermline, formed on 25 January 1812 and continuing until 1820.
+The 'Haggis Club' first Burns club in Dunfermline, formed on 25 January 1812 and continuing until 1820.
 The Dunfermline Burns Club came into existence on 26 January 1820 and then in 1847 the club joined with the Junior Haggis Club to become the United Burns Club of Dunfermline.

+Calgary Burns Club

+The Calgary Burns Club was founded in 1974 and chartered in 1976.
+The genesis of the Calgary Burns Club, was a Burns Supper in 1964 held in the home of John and Lilian Patterson, in Calgary Alberta, Canada.
+This initiated a series of Burns Suppers hosted in turn by other Calgary Scots.
+In 1976, a group of members gave the club its charter, named Grant MacEwan as the club's patron, and became accredited by the Burns Federation.
+The club has been running annual Burns Suppers ever since.
+The Calgary Burns Club holds the memory of Robert Burns and the fellowship arising out of that memory to be one of the most important aspects of being Scottish Calgarians.
+The Calgary Burns Club fosters an interest in Scottish literature, art and music by sharing its talents with the community and through support of events involving Scottish cultural activities.

 Edinburgh Burns Supper Club

 The Edinburgh Burns Supper Club was formed in 1848 by Burns' friend and publisher George Thomson and is No. 22 on the Robert Burns World Federation list.
 Its dinners were attended by Arthur Conan Doyle and John Buchan.
 It was suspended in 1986 but revived in 2007.